The Dove Shack

-The Dove Shack is a G-funk group from Long Beach.
+The Dove Shack was an American G-funk group from Long Beach, California.
 Consisting of C-Knight, Bo-Roc and 2Scoops, the group made their debut with the song "This Is the Shack" on Warren G's album Regulate...G Funk Era.
 Under the same name they released their first album in 1995 with the substantial hit single "Summertime in the LBC" featuring Arnita Porter.
 They later contributed to a few compilations, and released Reality Has Got Me Tied Up in 2006.

+C-Knight died from a stroke on November 7, 2023, at the age of 52.